The Arts District is one of the most vibrant and hip areas of the city.

 Bestia

-Bestia is probably my favorite high-end restaurant in the Arts District.
-It’s a Jonathan Gold favorite, ranking #17 on his list of top 100 restaurants in Los Angeles, offers amazing Italian-influenced cuisine.
+After Girl and the Goat, Bestia is our second-favorite high-end restaurant in the Arts District.
+It’s a Jonathan Gold favorite, ranking #17 on his list of top 100 restaurants in Los Angeles, and offers amazing Italian-influenced cuisine.
+Many folks who know restaurants in Los Angeles will rank Best at or near the top of their lists.

-The atmosphere is what I call Arts District industrial chic, informal but hip, and lively but not insanely loud.
-Bring a date here and they won’t be disappointed!
+The atmosphere is what I call Arts District industrial chic: informal but hip.
+It’s almost always crowded and lively, so not great for quiet conversation.
+But if you bring a foodie here they definitely won’t be disappointed!
+The dishes are served family-style so be prepared to share.

 Bavel